linebender/rfcs/rfcs/0007-pass-spec.md

 "Mutable access" means that those callbacks are given a `WidgetMut` to the widget that requested them, something that is otherwise only accessible from the owner of the global `RenderRoot` object (see "External Mutation" section).

+If a callback is scheduled to run on a widget which is deleted before the callback is run, that callback is silently dropped.

+*Note:* The mutate pass is meant to be *an escape hatch**.
+It covers widgets which don't quite fit into the pass system and future use-cases that we didn't foresee while developing Masonry.
+It's more powerful and gives complete access to the tree, but is also slightly more expensive and less idiomatic than doing things in other passes.

+Widgets should try to fit their logic into the other passes, and use `mutate_later()` sparsely.

 #### UPDATE_XXX passes

 Update passes mostly run internal calculations.